Back to blog

 Prevent the addition of duplicate entries to the candidate database.
 Applicants applying for multiple positions may lead to redundant information being stored.
 Identifying and removing duplicate entries is vital for accurately understanding your applicant pool's size and for efficient use of database space.

-A candidate pipeline is a list of people that the HR team would keep in touch with to potentially hire later.
-Maintaining a candidate pipeline gives recruiters an opportunity to fill open positions quickly.
+A candidate pipeline is a list of people in different stages of the recruitment journey that the HR team would keep in touch with to hire later.
+Maintaining a candidate pipeline allows recruiters to fill open positions quickly.

 Building and keeping a pipeline of top talent for any position requires constant engagement.
 Initially, the core of your candidate pipeline could be made up of current company employees that might advance to other positions.